peaqnetwork/RBAC/README.md

 3. Building Your Contract

-Run the following command to compile your smart contract in the Flipper project directory:
+Run the following command to compile your smart contract in the RBAC project directory:

     cargo +nightly contract build